magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/MDVA-38468-error-when-saving-cms-pages.md

 ## Issue

-When trying to save a CMS page, you receive the following error message: *Item with the same ID "GE_ID" already exists.*
+When trying to save a CMS page, you receive the following error message: *Item with the same ID "PAGE_ID" already exists.*

 <ins>Steps to reproduce</ins>:

-1. Create a new website+store+storeview.
+1. Create a new website + store + storeview.
-1. Create one more website+store+storeview.
+1. Create one more website + store + storeview.
 1. Go to Content -> Hierarchy -> Add any existing CMS page to hierarchy tree.
 1. Go to Content -> Pages -> Add new Page:
    * Add any title.
    * In "Page in Websites" section assign to both created storeviews.
    * In "Hierarchy" section assign to any category.
    * Save and continue edit.

 <ins>Expected results</ins>:

 The page is saved without any error.

 <ins>Actual results</ins>:

-The page is saved, but you get the following error message: *Item (Magento\VersionsCms\Model\Hierarchy\Node) with the same ID "PAGE_ID" already exists"*
+The page is saved, but you get the following error message: *Item (Magento\VersionsCms\Model\Hierarchy\Node) with the same ID "PAGE_ID" already exists.*

 ## Apply the patch